Insulin Function, Insulin Resistance, and Food Intake Control of Secretion

 Insulin-stimulated glucose uptake by skeletal muscle cells is accounted for by the increased amount of GLUT4 in plasma membrane, known as the sarcolemma in skeletal muscle cells (predominantly the T-tubule membrane fraction), and is not due to changes in the kinetic characteristics of the transporter.
 The increased level of GLUT4 in the plasma membrane is dynamically maintained in the presence of insulin.
 The dynamic characteristic represents the continued rapid recycling of internalized GLUT4 back to the plasma membrane, occurring as long as the insulin receptor is activated by binding insulin.
 Following a drop is plasma insulin levels the recycling of GLUT4 back to the plasma membrane returns to the pre-stimulation rate.
 Insulin-mediated GLUT4 movement to the plasma membrane and its continuous recycling with receptor stimulation represents a mode of transporter regulation that is distinct from the more typical regulation by gating of transporter activity.

-Members of the monomeric G-protein Rab family, specifically Rab8a and Rab13, have been shown to be critical to the insulin-stimulated mobilization of GLUT4 to the plasma membrane in skeletal muscle while Rab10 is involved in the process in adipocytes.
+Members of the monomeric G-protein Rab family, specifically Rab8a, Rab13, and TBC1 domain family member 4 (encoded by the TBC1D4 gene) have been shown to be critical to the insulin-stimulated mobilization of GLUT4 to the plasma membrane in skeletal muscle while Rab10 is involved in the process in adipocytes.
+The significance of the role of TBC1D4 in insulin function was demonstrated when a loss-of-function mutation was identified as the cause of severe isolated postprandial hyperinsulinemia.

 The specific mechanism by which insulin gets from the blood to the surface of skeletal muscle cells is still not fully established.
 The most likely mechanism involves transcellular transport through the endothelial cells following the binding of insulin to receptors on the endothelial cells.
 This mechanism, in part, explains the lag in muscle glucose uptake following appearance of insulin in the blood.
 It is also possible for insulin to reach the skeletal muscle cells via paracellular transport but this mechanism is likely to be limiting due to the fact that the capillaries of muscle tissue possess a single layer of endothelial cells connected by tight junctions.